arunponnusamy/cvlib/docs/README.md

 ```
 Seriously, that's all it takes to do face detection with `cvlib`.
 Underneath it is using OpenCV's `dnn` module with a pre-trained caffemodel to detect faces.

-Checkout `face_detection.py` in `examples` directory on github for the complete code.
+Checkout the github repo to learn more.

 ## Object detection